utah-cs3550-fa25/assignments/hw2.md

 and also on the search and profile pages.

-The cards go in a grid, with three cards per row and `1rem` gaps in between and also `1rem` gaps along the left and right (but not top and bottom) edges.
+The cards go in a grid, with three cards per row and `1rem` gaps in between and also `1rem` gaps along the top and bottom (but not left and right) edges.
 Inside each card, there should be a `.5rem` gap between the card edge and the content.
 The photo on the card (if any) should be no wider than the card.